-The 22nd Reacher novel, THE MIDNIGHT LINE, will go on sale November 7, 2017, in the US, Canada, UK, Ireland, Australia and New Zealand.
+The 22nd Reacher novel, THE MIDNIGHT LINE, went on sale November 7, 2017, in the US, Canada, UK, Ireland, Australia and New Zealand.

 If you’re wondering when the next Jack Reacher novel is coming to your country, Lee’s literary agency posts an up-to-date list of foreign publications; just click on the book jackets for details.
 There are no on-sale dates (sorry), but at least you’ll know what publisher does or will publish each title.